hadrienj/hadrienj.github.io/_posts/2018-08-27-Preprocessing-for-deep-learning.md

 Now we want to calculate the covariance matrix of the zero-centered data.
 Like we have seen above, we can calculate it with the `np.cov()` function from Numpy.

-There are two possible correlation matrices that we can calculate from the matrix $\bs{X}$: either the correlation between rows or between columns.
-In our case, each row of the matrix $\bs{X}$ is an image, so the rows of the matrix correspond to the observations and the columns of the matrix corresponds to the features (the images pixels).
+There are two possible correlation matrices that we can calculate from the matrix $\boldsymbol{X}$: either the correlation between rows or between columns.
+In our case, each row of the matrix $\boldsymbol{X}$ is an image, so the rows of the matrix correspond to the observations and the columns of the matrix corresponds to the features (the images pixels).
 We want to calculate the correlation between the pixels because the goal of the whitening is to remove these correlations to force the algorithm to focus on higher-order relations.

 To do so, we will tell this to Numpy with the parameter `rowvar=False` (see the [doc](https://docs.scipy.org/doc/numpy/reference/generated/numpy.cov.html)): it will use the columns as variables (or features) and the rows as observations.